DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 The northeastern barrel appears to be empty.
 However, a player who uses the crowbar or another tool to open the barrel finds a small pouch crafted of chainmail sitting inside.
 The pouch contains two silver rings.
 Each ring is a plain silver band with the words “From this to the end of days" engraved around the inside of the ring.

 > [!lore]+ **The Rings**
 > The two rings are wedding rings, and belonged to Vladimir Horngaard and Sir Godfrey Gwilym.
 Vladimir and Godfrey hid these rings here on the night before their deaths, unwilling to allow Strahd to loot them and vowing to return to retrieve them if victorious.
 However, undeath has robbed both men of their memory of the rings, as well as the love they shared in life.
+>
+> If shown the rings, Godfrey notes only, with mild interest, that the rings' engraving appears to be excerpted from the oath of the Order of the Silver Dragon, which is described further in [[#Knights of the Order]].
 ## M4c.
 Spiders’ Ballroom
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q4.</em></span>

 This area is largely as described in <span class="citation">Q4.
 Spider's Ballroom (p.
 132).</span> However, replace two of the **giant spiders** with a pair of **phase spiders** lurking in the Ethereal Plane, which emerge into the Material Plane and attack when all **giant spiders** have been defeated.

 > [!info]+ **Phase Spider Harvesting**
-> A single adult **phase spider** possesses two large fangs and can produce up to three vials of venom.
+> A single adult **phase spider** possesses two large fangs, each of which can produce up to three vials of venom.
 A character can harvest a single fang successfully by succeeding on a DC 12 Dexterity (Nature) check.
 (On a failure, the fang is cracked and unusable.)
 >
 > If a glass vial or similar nonreactive material is available, a character can harvest one or more vials of venom by succeeding on a Dexterity (Nature) check and meeting one of the following DCs:
 >